 Let's say the EHCP says "10 minutes daily small-group phonics".
 You don't have a dedicated TA.
 But you do have: a teaching assistant who works across the school, a higher-level teaching assistant, or a parent volunteer trained in phonics.

-The key move: get the timetable right.
+The key move: get the timetable and adult script right.
 If independent work time overlaps with phonics, the group can be pulled without disruption.
-If it doesn't, ask the SENCO to shift when the intervention happens (e.g., before school, at the start of lunch, at the end of the day) so it doesn't collide with whole-class teaching.
+If it does not, ask the SENCO to shift the slot and coach the teacher or TA on the routine: entry cue, model, guided practice, exit check and link back to the main lesson.
+That is upskilling, not merely rota-filling.

 3. Adapted environment and resources as provision

-Some Section F items are about environment, not just time.
-"Visual timetables," "now/next boards," "quiet workspace," "noise-cancelling headphones," "individualised behaviour board."
+Some Section F items are about the learning environment, not just adult time.
+These may include "Visual timetables," "now/next boards," "quiet workspace," "noise-cancelling headphones," "individualised behaviour board."

 4. Targeted teacher time within normal lessons